§ 6. Action of a Closed Current on an element of Neutral Current . . . . 233 390

 2 Page numbering from Gesammelte Werke - Walther Ritz- Oeuvres,

 Gauthier Villars, Paris, 1911, is shown in parentheses in the body of the text.

-I thank Mrs. Constance Fox (via Jeffrey Riso of Slidell, LA) for the loan of John Fox's
+I thank Mrs. Constance Fox (via Jeffrey Riso of Slidell, Louisiana) for the use of John Fox's

 annotated copy of this volume.

 A pdf copy of the Introduction and First Part